 If you know how much you'll actually be spending on any of the items listed, enter the amount to see if you're spending more or less than the recommended amount.
 For example, if you're planning on living on campus, enter in the cost of residence and meal plans.
 Or if you've found a place to live off-campus, enter in what you'll be spending in rent.
 For information on the cost of residence - which varies significantly depending on type - and on off-campus housing in Montreal, visit the Residences and Student Housing website.

 Do the estimates seem reasonable to you?
 Think you can live on what you have?
 Great!
 You're ready to move on to the next step - Build your budget(s).
 If not, you may need to revisit the Estimate your resources page to see if there are any other ways you can bring in extra cash.
-You can also check out Cut your expenses for tips and tricks that might help you live for less!
+You can also check out Cash in on $ tips that might help you live for less!